-How to Write a Curriculum Vitae or Resume for a Job Application
+How to Write a CV or Resume for a Job Application

 CV stands for Curriculum Vitae, it gives detail information about you, your background and achievements like your personal and contact details, education, work experience, skills and all on paper.
 The way you present it may be the only chance you will have for managing to get an interview with the employer.
 It has many purposes but most of us, we use it for seeking a job anywhere in the world.
 You learn to write CV from colleges, universities, if not then from websites or your relatives and friends but every time you read about CV or see their samples, do not get confused due of its different way of formats or presentation as there is no specified format for it.
 What is more important is that your CV should be clear, concise, complete and updated with your qualification and employment career.
 Moreover, it should also have professional outlook.

 Before you start to work on your CV, it is also important to do little research about the company as the content that you are going to include will depend on which job you are applying for, so the information should be related and tells about you in the best possible way.

 Here's a sample CV or Resume for a job application: